Civil rights movement (1865–1896): Methodists

-The most well organized and active of the black churches was the African Methodist Episcopal church (AME).
+The most well organized and active of the Black churches was the African Methodist Episcopal church (AME).
 In Georgia, AME Bishop Henry McNeal Turner (1834–1915) became a leading spokesman for justice and equality.
-He served as a pastor, writer, newspaper editor, debater, politician, the chaplain of the Army, and a key leader of emerging black Methodist organization in Georgia and the Southeast.
-In 1863, during the Civil War, Turner was appointed as the first black chaplain in the United States Colored Troops.
+He served as a pastor, writer, newspaper editor, debater, politician, the chaplain of the Army, and a key leader of emerging Black Methodist organization in Georgia and the Southeast.
+In 1863, during the Civil War, Turner was appointed as the first Black chaplain in the United States Colored Troops.
 Afterward, he was appointed to the Freedmen's Bureau in Georgia.
 He settled in Macon, Georgia, and was elected to the state legislature in 1868 during Reconstruction.
 He planted many AME churches in Georgia.
 In 1880, he was elected as the first southern bishop of the AME Church after a fierce battle within the denomination.
 He fought Jim Crow laws.

-Turner was the leader of black nationalism and promoted emigration of blacks to Africa.
+Turner was the leader of Black nationalism and promoted emigration of Black people to Africa.
 He believed in separation of the races.
-He started a back-to-Africa movement in support of the black American colony in Liberia.
-Turner built black pride by proclaiming "God is a Negro."
+He started a back-to-Africa movement in support of the Black American colony in Liberia.
+Turner built Black pride by proclaiming "God is a Negro."

-There was a second all-black Methodist Church, the smaller African Methodist Episcopal Zion Church (AMEZ).
+There was a second all-Black Methodist Church, the smaller African Methodist Episcopal Zion Church (AMEZ).
 AMEZ remained smaller than AME because some of its ministers lacked the authority to perform marriages, and many of its ministers avoided political roles.
 Its finances were weak, and in general its leadership was not as strong as AME.
 However it was the leader among all Protestant denominations in ordaining women and giving them powerful roles.
 One influential leader was bishop James Walker Hood (1831–1918) of North Carolina.
-He not only created and fostered his network of AMEZ churches in North Carolina, but he also was the grand master for the entire South of the Prince Hall Masonic Lodge, a secular organization that strengthen the political and economic forces inside the black community.
+He not only created and fostered his network of AMEZ churches in North Carolina, but he also was the grand master for the entire South of the Prince Hall Masonic Lodge, a secular organization that strengthen the political and economic forces inside the Black community.